Welcome April (Almanac 2026)

 April's birthstone - Clear Quartz

-Ancient and indigenous peoples believed these stones to be alive and many cultures treasure them as incarnations of the Divine.
-Today’s healers know that crystals are living beings, incredibly old and wise, here to communicate when we are open and ready to receive their calming frequency of energy and love.
+Ancient and indigenous peoples believed these stones to be alive, and many cultures treasure them as incarnations of the Divine.
+Today’s healers know that crystals are living beings, incredibly old and wise, here to communicate with us when we are open and ready to receive their calming frequency of energy and love.

 Welcome April (Almanac 2026) by Sue Cartwright, Spiral Leaf